Lumbini Lavas

-Lumbini Lavas is a Nepalese women's volleyball franchise from Butwal, Lumbini that debuted in the second season (2025) of the Everest Women's Volleyball League.
+Lumbini Lavas (लुम्बिनी लाभाज्) is a Nepalese women's volleyball franchise from Butwal, Lumbini that debuted in the second season (2025) of the Everest Women's Volleyball League.
 The team replaced Chitwan Shakti from the previous season and represents the Lumbini Province region.
 The team is owned by Lumbini Sports Pvt.
 Ltd. and is based at the Lumbini Indoor Volleyball Hall in Butwal.

 History

 Lumbini Lavas was introduced as a new franchise for EWVL 2025 following the exit of Chitwan Shakti.
 The team aimed to combine experienced Nepali players with international recruits and talent-hunt selections to compete in the franchise league.